Some veggie puffs contain high levels of lead, Consumer Reports finds

 "Clearly, some manufacturers need to do a better job of keeping heavy metals out of their snack foods, and there may be some particular concerns about foods made with cassava," Rogers said.

+Macarena Rizzo, a mother of two who has given veggie puffs to her 15-month-old daughter, expressed concern about the findings.

+"Very, like, disappointed because I thought that I was making a good choice or like a smart choice, and seems like it's not," she told CBS News senior consumer investigative correspondent Anna Werner.

-Parents who have given their children cassava puffs should not panic, but instead be cognizant that the amounts found by Consumer Reports could over time raise the risk of developmental problems, such as lower IQ, ADHD and autism.
+Parents who have given their children cassava puffs shouldn't panic, but instead be cognizant that the amounts found by Consumer Reports could over time raise the risk of developmental problems, such as lower IQ, ADHD and autism.

 "You have to account for the fact that small amounts of lead can add up and that children may be exposed to some lead in drinking water or their environment," Rogers said.
 "That's why foods with more lead should be minimized in a child's diet."